Swap Party Rules, Tips, and Other Ideas You Need to Know

 A swapping party is a unique way to hang out with friends, clean out your closet and house, and go shopping without spending money!

-Since you know where the goods are coming from, you can feel comfortable knowing you’re getting things that have been taken care of and still in good condition!
+Since you know where the goods are coming from, you can feel comfortable knowing you’re getting things that have been taken care of and are still in good condition!

 Swap Party Rules